aschuh703/ECE408/MP1/Readme.md

 To submit your code, you need to run `rai -p ./MP1 --submit MP1`.
 To check your submission history, run `rai history -p ./MP1` (last 20 enties) or `rai l-history -p ./MP1` (last 100 enties).

 You will need the URL to your submission to complete the first question of your lab1 quiz.
+The quiz is autograded, and the URL is saved for regrading purpose.
+Make sure to answer each question before turning in the quiz.
 The lab and quiz due Feb 3 at 8pm.

 ### Objective